Lucerne Travel Pass / Tell Pass: Is it worth it?

 👉🏼 Read more: Is a Jungfrau Travel Pass worth it?

-Lucerne travel pass FAQs
+Lucerne Travel Pass FAQs

-Is there a 1st class Tell Pass?
+Is there a 1st class Lucerne Travel Pass?

 Yes!
-Transport to Pilatus is totally covered by the Tell Pass.
+Transport to Pilatus is totally covered.

-Does the Central Switzerland Tell Pass include Titlis?
+Does the Lucerne Travel Pass include Titlis?

 There’s loads!